Contentfly Review: Pros, Cons, Pricing, and Alternatives

 You can then view the dashboard and search for work.

 Contentfly Writing Process And Guidelines

-Visit the dashboard and claim the jobs you want.
-You then read the content brief and write the content within the deadline.
+Visit the dashboard and claim the jobs you want from the content requests.
+You then read the brief and write the content within the deadline.

 If the client is pleased with your work, they will likely label you as a favorite writer, which could mean ongoing retainer work.